Amy Carmichael: Work in India

 Carmichael founded the Dohnavur Fellowship in 1901 to continue her work, as she later wrote in The Gold Cord (1932).
 Dohnavur is situated in Tamil Nadu, thirty miles from India's southern tip.
 The name derives from Count Dohna, who initially funded German missionaries at the site in the early 19th century, on which the Rev. Thomas Walker then established a school.
 Carmichael's fellowship transformed Dohnavur into a sanctuary for over one thousand children.
 Carmichael often said that her ministry of rescuing temple children started with a girl named Preena.
 Having become a temple servant against her wishes, Preena managed to escape.
-Amy Carmichael provided her shelter and withstood the threats of those who insisted that the girl be returned either to the temple directly to continue her sexual assignments, or to her family for a more indirect return to the temple.
-The number of such incidents soon grew, thus beginning Amy Carmichael's new ministry.
+Amy Carmichael provided her shelter, thus beginning her new ministry.

 In an attempt to respect Indian culture, members of the Dohnavur organization wore Indian dress and gave the rescued children Indian names.
 Carmichael herself dressed in Indian clothes and dyed her skin with dark coffee.
 While serving in India, Carmichael received a letter from a young lady who was considering life as a missionary, asking, "What is missionary life like?"
 Carmichael wrote back, "Missionary life is simply a chance to die."

 In 1912, money and workers were available that helped fund a hospital at Dohnavur.
 By 1913, the Dohnavur Fellowship was serving 130 girls.
 In 1918, Dohnavur added a home for young boys, many born to the former temple prostitutes.
 Meanwhile, in 1916 Carmichael formed a Protestant religious order called Sisters of the Common Life.

-Here are some special facts about Amy Carmichael: